da-roth/NeuronalNetworkTensorflowFramework/README.md

 ## Installation

+There are two ways to set up the environment and install the required dependencies:

+### 1. Manual Installation

 To set up the environment and install the required dependencies, please follow these steps (see [here](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/local_environment_installation_guide.txt) for more detailed instructions):

 1. Open command prompt and naviagte to folder (e.g. C\dev\NeuralNetworkTensorflowFramework)